parthiv11/IndicWhisper-JAX/README.md

-# IndicWhisper With JAX (more faster)
+# IndicWhisper With JAX (70x faster)

 IndicWhisper is a state-of-the-art speech recognition model fine-tuned on Indian languages.
-This repository contains the code for training and evaluating the model, as well as pre-trained checkpoints for immediate use.

 ## Overview